Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request makeup advice:

 A: Dani, I am sure many women wonder this very same thing.
 It's hard for me to know without seeing a picture of you.
 However, I find that 80 percent of people tend to have a warmer, yellow undertone.

-Examples of a warm skin tone would be Jessica Alba:
+Examples of a warm skin tone include Jessica Alba:

 They vary in the darkness of their skin tone, but all have a warmer undertone.